Volkswagen Golf owners have reported 8 problems related to diesel engine (under the engine and engine cooling category).

 See all problems of the 2004 Volkswagen Golf.

-The vehicle was a 2002 Volkswagen Golf.
-The vehicle identification number (VIN) of this Volkswagen Golf is 9BWGP61J62_.
 I had an oil change done on my car and the drain plug striped out the threads.
 The oil pan is made of aluminum and the plug is made of steel.
-This problem occurred on Tuesday, January 31, 2006.

 See all problems of the 2002 Volkswagen Golf.

-The car involved is a 2000 Volkswagen Golf.
-The VIN of this vehicle is WVWGF21J9Y_.
 Vehicle is a 200 vw Golf tdi.
 At approx. 40k miles engine developed excessive carbon build up in the egr system and required cleaning.
 Vw performed this service at no charge.
 At approx 60k mile excessive carboin build up again noted.
 Vw contends that this is a maintenacve proble caused by exzcess sulfer in the fuel.
 Customer requested vw to perform cleaning and provide permanent repair or other mitigation to prevcent re-occurance.
 Custome believes that the tdi engine in Golf 200 models was not properly designed or tuned for disiel fuel in use and that vw either should provide corrective action or pay on-going costs that will be necessary to maintain propoer engine performance.
 Vw is non-responsive.
 Vw case nummer is 501-830-79.
 Complaint initiated with vw on 6/3/05.
-This problem occurred on Friday, June 3, 2005.

 See all problems of the 2000 Volkswagen Golf.